glenn-sorrentino-personal/epstein-records-browser-extension/PRIVACY.md

 ## Storage

-The extension may use Chrome extension storage for local settings and local dataset behavior only.
+The extension may use Firefox or Chrome extension storage for local settings and local dataset behavior only.

 ## Third-Party Requests